MLVETDevelopers/mlvet/README.md

 This will install all dependencies required to run the python server.

+## Additional steps you need to follow

+After the [audio extract PR](https://github.com/patrickbrett/mlvet/pull/12) got merged you will now need to have a `demo-vdieo.mp4` video file under `assets/videos`

+Note:

+- You will have to create the `/video` subdirectory
+- Do not push a .mp4 folder to the repo since it will not be read correctly between different OS's

 ## Starting Development

 Start the app in the `dev` environment: